Vegan Jamaican Stew Peas with Gluten Free Dumplings

 - 1 tbsp oil optional

 Drain soaked beans and place in a pressure cooker.
 Cover with fresh water, about an inch above the beans.
 Cover and cook for about 20 to 25 mins.
 See step 5 for canned beans.

 Meanwhile, chop the onion, garlic, carrot and scallion then place in a bowl.

 In another bowl, combine all the dry ingredients to make the dumplings.
 Gradually add water, mixing after each pour, until a firm dough starts to form.
 (Adjust the water as needed based on the type of flour used).

 Divide the dough into about 8 to 10 smaller pieces.
 Roll each piece between the palms of your hands in the shape of 3-inch long ropes.
 Set dumplings aside on a plate.

+Remove from heat.
 Serve with rice and steamed veggies or avocado.